Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 ## BALANCE Updates

-### BALNC Pool Seeing Great Rewards Lately
+### The BALNC Pool Seeing Great Rewards Lately: 4.9% ROS for Epoch 414!
+The BALNC Pool has been experiencing amazing rewards lately!
+For the last Epoch 414, we achieved a 4.9% Return On Stake (ROS), and over the past four (4) epochs, we achieved a 3.9% ROS!

+{% img src="balnc_epoch414_ros.png" alt="balnc_epoch414_ros" %}

-No longer is the a low Return On Stake (ROS) excuse to not delegate with us, aside from the BALANCE Web App service we provide, the BALNC pool is hot!
-The last four (4) epochs
+No longer is there a low ROS excuse to not delegate with us.
+Aside from the BALANCE Web App service we provide, the BALNC pool is hot!

+Sidenote: Have you noticed that with the drop in Binance Stake and overall Staked Ada decreasing from 70% to 60%, it has resulted in more blocks won for your pool?

+If you think about it, despite having the same number of pools, there is now less Staked Ada and more block supply available to mint.
+With an increase in block supply and a decrease in demand, it becomes easier for small single pools to win a block—effectively causing a difficulty drop (using Bitcoin mining terms).

+### Call to Action: Audit our Pool Group API and Join our Matrix Group Edits Chat
-- call to action to review the pool group API and let us know if there’s mistakes.
-Join the matrix group or DM.
+We would like to call for an audit of our Public Pool Group API and invite you to let us know if there are any mistakes.
+All suggestions are welcomed.

-- Great ROS last epoch, ada rewards no longer a deterrent to stake with us BALNC!
+Join us in the Group Edits Chat Room in our Matrix Balance Space!
+Become an On-Chain Cardano Guardian.
+Alternatively, you can DM us on Twitter.

+{% img src="balance_matrix_chat.png" alt="balance_matrix_chat" %}

+Cheers,

+- The BALANCE Team